katepatch/conflict-resolution/README.md

 # conflict-resolution
-make trouble and fix it
+make some trouble and fix it